JackLeetwan/qa-toolsmith/docs/deployment-cloudflare.md

 - `SUPABASE_SERVICE_KEY` is the **service_role** key (starts with `eyJhbG...` and has role `service_role`)
 - Keys can be found in Supabase Dashboard → Settings → API
 - Never commit these keys to git
+- `ENV_NAME` is configured as a public environment variable in `astro.config.mjs` and is used for both server-side and client-side feature flags

 ## Step 3: Build Settings